agraef/purr-data-intro/Purr-Data-Intro.md

 The GUI tab in the preferences dialog (cf. [GUI and Startup Options] and [@fig:fig3], left) offers some options to configure the scope of the keyword search.
 Note that in order to perform keyword searches, the help browser first needs to construct an index of all the help patches and their keywords.
 This is either done on the fly, when the help browser is first opened during a Purr Data session (this is the default), or when the application is launched.
 As of Purr Data 2.14.1, the help index is cached in the user's configuration directory, along with the bookmark data (see [Bookmarks] above), and only rebuilt from scratch when needed (i.e., if the contents of the indexed directories changes).

 Once the index has been built and cached, the help browser will always come up quickly on subsequent invocations.
 But depending on how many patches you are indexing, creating the index may take a while (anywhere from less than a second to several seconds on modern hardware), so changing these options *will* have an impact on indexing time.
 This is mitigated by the fact that indexing will only have to be done every once in a while (after a fresh install or an upgrade of Purr Data, or when the scope of indexed patches is changed in the configuration).
-But if you rarely use the help browser at all, then you may want to ensure that the "prepare the help index at application start" option is unchecked (which is the default).

 There are two options which let you change the scope of indexed patches (changing these options will take effect as soon as you relaunch the help browser, and trigger creation of a new index file):